ROCm/rocBLAS/docs/source/Programmers_Guide.rst

 rocblas-test is used in performing rocBLAS unit tests and it uses Googletest framework.

-The tests are in 4 categories:
+The tests are in four categories:

 - quick
 - pre_checkin